Rediet-Ferew/alx-zero_day/0x03-git/README.md

-A readme within the 0x03-git directory
+A readme within the 0x03-git directory and also this.